OpenDSA/OpenDSA/RST/source/Intro.rst

 figure out the answer.
 If you take a hint, you will not get credit for that question toward completing the exercise.
-However, you will not have your progress on the current streak set back, either.
+However, you will not lose a point on that question, either.

 **Interactive Question Sets:** Some of the question sets are interactive, in that that you will click on an array or other visual element to answer the question.
-They work the same way as the multiple choice sets, in that there is a required streak number to complete successfully.
+They work the same way as the multiple choice sets, in that there is a required number that you must get right to complete the exercise successfully.

 **Proficiency Exercises:**
 Proficiency exercises are graded on a point system.